SCROLL

 outcome.reported

-Fires when your institution submits a loan outcome via POST /api/bridge/outcome.
-Payload includes the token, outcome type, product type, amount, and FSI score at decision time.
+Fires when your institution submits a verification outcome context via POST /v1/outcome.
+Payload includes the token, outcome type, product type, amount, and verification context at time of outcome reporting.
 Use for audit trails and downstream integrations.

 webhook.test